-- National Campus Safety Awareness Month Each September UCAPD partners with the UCA community to provide a full schedule of events and programming to raise awareness and promote safety with the start of the new academic year. - Operation ID Operation ID is a nationwide program designed to discourage burglary and theft of valuables.
-It also provides a way for you to easily identify stolen property, and increases law enforcement's chances of recovery and conviction.
-Engravers are available through UCA Police which allows students to engrave belongings with personal identification numbers, making it easier to retrieve stolen property. - Bear Patrol During the spring and fall semesters Bear Patrol offers anyone on campus a safety escort service.
-This service is provided by a registered student organization through the police department. - UCA Police bicycle officers patrol residence halls both day and night to provide a highly visible deterrent to crime and to enhance communication with students. - Residence hall officials plan to conduct fire drills once each semester, and tornado and severe weather drills once per year to educate students on proper procedures in case of fire or severe weather emergencies. - Residence halls frequently offer programs on sexual assault prevention, alcohol and other drugs, theft prevention, sexually transmitted diseases and other workshops to educate students about personal safety and health related issues. - The UCA Police sponsors self-defense classes periodically or on an as needed basis for groups to provide a means of learning effective and simple ways for students to defend themselves against an attack. - The UCA Police Community Outreach Division provides crime prevention and awareness programs for campus community groups, faculty and staff, student, and other organizations, and campus residents. - UCA supports a system of "blue light" emergency telephones throughout the campus on walkways and in parking facilities to provide direct communication with the UCA Police Department. - The UCA Police Department provides escort of cash transfers and of persons who desire the security of a police officer when traversing the campus or returning to their vehicle at night. - The UCA Police Department provides active shooter educational and personal safety information through the CRASE training system.
+- Operation ID Operation ID is a nationwide program designed to discourage burglary and theft of valuables.
+It also provides a way for you to easily identify stolen property and increases law enforcement's chances of recovery and conviction.
+Engravers are available through UCA Police which allows students to engrave belongings with personal identification numbers, making it easier to retrieve stolen property. - UCA Police officers patrol residence halls both day and night to provide a highly visible deterrent to crime and to enhance communication with students. - Residence halls frequently offer programs on sexual assault prevention, alcohol and other drugs, theft prevention, sexually transmitted diseases and other workshops to educate students about personal safety and health related issues. - The UCA Police sponsors self-defense classes periodically or on an as needed basis for groups to provide a means of learning effective and simple ways for students to defend themselves against an attack. - The UCA Police provides crime prevention and awareness programs for campus community groups, faculty and staff, student, and other organizations, and campus residents. - UCA supports a system of "blue light" emergency telephones throughout the campus on walkways and in parking facilities to provide direct communication with the UCA Police Department. - The UCA Police Department provides escort of cash transfers and of persons who desire the security of a police officer when traversing the campus or returning to their vehicle at night. - The UCA Police Department provides active aggressor educational and personal safety information through the CRASE training system.
 This training is intended to provide those attending with a "survival mindset" in order to survive in the event of an active shooter on campus. - Brake for Bears Each fall semester the UCA Police Department and SGA sponsor a pedestrian safety event entitled Brake for Bears.
 Volunteers are assigned to crosswalks and hand out t-shirts and flyers with pedestrian safety information. - On-site examinations of a physical facility and its surrounding property are conducted by UCA Police officers for the purpose of determining security status, identifying deficiencies, and defining and recommending the protection needed.
 These are done at the request of the building administrator. - Student Health Services Clinic is available to treat minor injuries and illnesses. - The UCA Police Department operates a network of security cameras in order to enhance security and safety on campus.
-Indoor and outdoor cameras are located in strategic locations throughout the campus. - The UCA Police Department operates a 911 public safety answering point and receives directly all 911 calls made from campus

-- or university owned or controlled properties enabling UCA Police to respond to any police, fire or medical emergency and dispatch appropriate services instantly. - Operation SafeWalk The UCA Police Department, UCA Physical Plant, and the Student Government Association partner annually to work with constituencies across campus to conduct Operation SafeWalk.
+Indoor and outdoor cameras are located in strategic locations throughout the campus. - Operation SafeWalk The UCA Police Department, UCA Physical Plant, and the Student Government Association partner annually to work with constituencies across campus to conduct Operation SafeWalk.
 During Operation SafeWalk, groups of students, staff, and faculty assemble into teams and are assigned a region of the campus to survey closely for any safety or security hazards.
 At the conclusion of the operation a list of items requiring attention is compiled and forwarded to UCA administrators for prioritization and action.